vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 authenticated handshake with a server that returns a `dnssec_chain` extension with a zero ExtSupportLifetime.

-Upon completion of a full validated hanshake with a server that returns a `dnssec_chain` extension with a non-zero ExtSupport lifetime, the client MUST update any existing pin lifetime for the service (name and port) to a value that is no longer than that indicated by
+Upon completion of a full validated handshake with a server that returns a `dnssec_chain` extension with a non-zero ExtSupport lifetime, the client MUST update any existing pin lifetime for the service (name and port) to a value that is no longer than that indicated by